elucid8-org/build/UISwitcher.md

 &nbsp;&nbsp;• A string
 &nbsp;&nbsp;• A Raku closure, which is evaluated when the file is rendered.
 It may contain variables that known at run time.
 The primary use is for time and date information.
+Data available about a file can only be used on a per-file basis.
 <span class="para" id="edd17b2"></span>After all the *Elucid8* plugins have been enabled, and hence all the templates with UI content are attached to the RakuDoc-processor (rdp) object, the closure in the UISwitcher's dataspace key `gather-ui-tokens` is run with the rdp and the config as the parameters.

 <span class="para" id="f798ce6"></span>A dictionary is created which is placed in a JS file that is added to each website page.
 The JS file is responsible for setting the UI content, getting a signal to change the content, and changing content.